 If I got to the phone before him, I would put a quarter in the return slot.
 Not because I thought it would help him financially, but because when you're searching for something rare, unexpectedly finding it can really lift your spirits.

 My morning schedule and route changed and I stopped passing that corner.
 I didn't see the man for years.
-When Love Saves the Day closed and
+When Love Saves the Day closed and the new ramen place ripped out the payphones, I thought of him.
+I wondered if he was still alive.

 Recently, I ran into the man near the same corner and spoke to him.